marcusaasjensen/lets-go-biking/README.md

 # Lets Go Biking! 🚲
 School project designed to provide a convenient itinerary for cyclists traveling between two addresses with an integrated map.

+The application functions as a self-hosted SOAP server on the server side, accompanied by a robust Java-based heavy client.
+Utilizing WCF servers, the app communicates through REST APIs and a routing service with proxy and cache, connecting seamlessly with providers like JCDecaux, Open Route Service, and Nominatim.

+## Example 💻
 Enter valid source and destination addresses, the app will find the nearest JCDecaux stations for you to get a bicycle.
-The app will then show you all the steps you have to make, from walking to the station, get a bike, travel to the next station, then arrive at your finale destination.
+The app will then show you all the steps you have to make, from walking to the station, get a bike, travel to the next station, and arrive at your finale destination.
 If taking a bicycle is too long, the app will show you the shortest itinerary by walking.

-A map opens up for you to visualize the itinerary and each small steps.

-The app works using REST and SOAP communications with the different providers such as JCDecaux, Open Route Service and Nominatim.

-## Example 💻
 Here is the app interface on the command prompt.
 ```
 Welcome to...
 Lets Go Biking!